MikeyBurkman/eggnog/README.md

   - Cutesy names are popular these days.
   - Like Google, it works nicely as a verb.
   - There was no other JS project in NPM in with this name.

+### Planned Features
+  - A Mocha plugin to make it even easier to test
+  - Partial imports, like ES6 `import {x} from './foo';`
+  - Aspects around services (maybe)
+  - Injecting collections of services (maybe)